Monthly Archives: November 2024

 Early Buddhism is an atheist’s way of a sublime life based on knowing correctly in the right context as it is rather than following belief or faith.

-Buddha means “bodh” in Pali language which also means intellect or awareness, the phenomenon of knowing correctly in the right context as it is.
+Buddha means with “bodh” in Pali language which also means intellect or awareness, the phenomenon of knowing correctly in the right context as it is.
 The sublime ethical way of life lived through awareness is called “dhamma” in Pali language which can be translated as “sublime human nature” or “ultimate human duty” leading to a sublime life.

 Buddhist ideas were collectively documented during first and second Buddhist councils attended by hundreds of monks who personally knew their teacher, the renunciate Sakya prince Siddhartha Gotama later called Gautam Buddha.